dashbook/killercoda-scenarios/dashtool-postgres/step1.md

 ## Cluster setup

-The lakehouse that we are trying to build in this tutorial is composed of different components.
-We need object-storage to store the data, a database as a data source and a visualization server.
-Before we can start with the actual tutorial we need to make sure that all components are runnning.
+The lakehouse we aim to construct in this tutorial comprises several components.
+These include object storage for data, a database as a data source, and a visualization server.
+Before we proceed with the tutorial, it's crucial to ensure that all components are up and running.

 ### Install Argo